MikeKovarik/exifr/README.md

 ### `gps(file)`
 Returns: `Promise<object>`

-Extracts only GPS coordinates from photo.
+Extracts only GPS coordinates from a photo.

 *Uses `pick`/`skip` filters and perf improvements to only extract latitude and longitude tags from GPS block.
 And to get GPS-IFD pointer it only scans through IFD0 without reading any other unrelated data.*